MaxNek/hello-world/README.md

 # hello-world
-Test
+Test.
-This is an upfated file (june 2)
+This is an updated file (june 2).
+Corrected a typo.